Oldest restaurants in New York City

 1914: Russ & Daughters

 The first store opened by Joel Russ was on Orchard Street, below Houston Street, in 1914.
 In 1920 he moved to the current location on Houston Street.
-Just this past year, coinciding with the 100th anniversary of Russ & Daughters, a cafe opened on -- you guessed it -- Orchard Street.
+In 2014, coinciding with the 100th anniversary of Russ & Daughters, a cafe opened on -- you guessed it -- Orchard Street.
+And in 2016, Russ & Daughters opened an outpost at the Jewish Museum.
 During the Depression, Joel Russ decided to sell his house and not his business, moving his family into more cramped living quarters.
 His business sense is what allows us to still enjoy the appetizing foods of Russ & Daughters today.

 Fun Fact: In 2000, the Smithsonian Institute designated Russ & Daughters "a piece of New York's cultural heritage."